-The Financial Statements include the accounts of the Company and the subsidiaries that it controls.
 Control is achieved when the Company is exposed to, or has rights to, variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Intercompany balances and transactions including any unrealized income and expenses arising from intercompany transactions are eliminated upon consolidation.

-As at July 31, 2023 and 2022, the Company held a 0% (2022 - 100%) interest in QZMG Resources Ltd., a company that held a 0% (2022 - 100%) interest in Wavecrest Resources Inc.
+As at July 31, 2024 and 2023, the Company held a 0% interest in QZMG Resources Ltd. and Wavecrest Resources Inc. as they were dissolved on March 2, 2023.